happenwah/omni-account/README.md

 - STARK key, used to natively sign StarkNet transactions.
 - Ethereum key, which also belongs to the account owner and is typically used to sign transactions on EVM chains.

-While solely transacting on StarkNet, Omni accounts are no different than any conventional StarkNet account.
+While solely transacting on StarkNet, Omni accounts are no different than any conventional StarkNet account: Interaction with other accounts is governed by STARK signatures.
 But in cases where the account owner wants to send messages and funds from any EVM chain to StarkNet, it exposes two useful external methods:

 ```cairo